 The role of a support worker is a more practical approach to healthcare as they are not limited to medical attention alone.
-Their function can also vary depending on the needs of the patient being handled, and it’s the job of the support worker to be flexible enough to accommodate the needs of their patient at every given time.
+Their function can also vary depending on the needs of the individual, and it’s the support worker’s job to be flexible enough to accommodate the individual’s needs at every given time.

-Some of the duties that would be required from a support worker include
+Some of the duties of a support worker include the following:

 Attributes A Healthcare Support Worker Must Have

-Being a healthcare support worker requires personal qualities that ensure your patients are in safe hands throughout their illness.
-Some of them include:
+Being a healthcare support worker requires qualities that ensure people that need support feel safe and comfortable.
+Some of those qualities include:

 Entry Requirements & Career Developments For a Healthcare Support Worker

 There are no standard entry requirements to meet before you can become a healthcare support worker.
 However, good numeracy and literacy skills are expected.
-You might also need to possess some healthcare qualifications like NVQ or BTEC to take up certain roles.
+You might also need healthcare qualifications like NVQ or BTEC for specific roles.

-Also, as a healthcare support worker, you should possess certain soft skills like communication, teamwork, empathy, and organization.
+Also, as a healthcare support worker, you should possess specific soft skills like communication, teamwork, empathy, and organisation.
 These skills will help you thrive on the job.

-Like every other job, a healthcare support worker can undergo certifications and training while on the job to ensure they are ideally suited to carry out their duties.
-They are guided on what to do by professionals until they don’t require supervision anymore, but it doesn’t have to end there.
-Support workers who wish to further their qualifications and become professionals themselves can always scale up.
+Like every other job, healthcare support workers can undergo certifications and training while on the job to ensure they are ideally suited to carry out their duties.
+Professionals guide them on what to do until they don’t require supervision anymore, but it doesn’t have to end there.
+Support workers who wish to improve their qualifications and become professionals can always scale up.
 You can work towards acquiring a care certificate and taking training that will help you advance your career ladder.